paintedbicycle/sketch-data-faker/README.md

 ## How to Use

 - Once installed, data will become available to you in the native Sketch Data menus just like other types of data.
-- You can view more about how to use Sketch's Data features here: https://sketchapp.com/docs/data/
+- You can view more about how to use Sketch's Data features here: <https://sketchapp.com/docs/data/>

-There are 2 ways to use it: Manual and Automatic (Recommended)
+There are 2 ways to use it: Manual (Basic) and Automatic (Recommended)

-- In **manual mode**, you select one of the specific pre-built types of data that Sketch Faker has made available in the dropdown menu.
+- In **manual mode**, you select one of the specific pre-built types of data that Sketch Data Faker has made available in the dropdown menu.
 No setup/changes to your Sketch file needed.
 - In **automatic mode** (recommended), you can insert much more data - over 100 types of data, by _renaming your text layer_ using the chart below.

 ## Manual Mode

-- To use **manual mode**, right-click on the text layer and look "Sketch Data Faker" menu in the "Data Feeds" menu.
-Then choose the type of data you want to insert.
-For example `Full Name`.
-Your layer will now be replaced with a random Full Name.
+- To use **manual mode**, right-click on the text layer and look inside the `Sketch Data Faker` menu inside the `Data Feeds` menu.
+Choose the type of data you want to insert.
+For example if you choose `Full Name`, your layer will now be replaced with a random full name (i.e. Jane Doe).
 - The layer text will be replaced with whatever type of data you chose.
-It's now linked up and is good to go.
-You can even refresh it to get different data of the same type or use it inside symbols with unique data for each symbol.
+It's now linked up and good to go.
+You can even refresh the data to get different data from the same type and it works inside symbols, offering unique data for each symbol.

 ## Automatic Mode (Recommended)

 - In **automatic mode** you **re-name your layer** with the type of data you want (see the chart below for all the data types you can use).
-- When you right click on the layer and go to the same menu as above, but you choose the "Auto (Layer Name)" option from the menu this time.
+- When you right click on the layer and go to the same menu as above, but you choose the `Auto (Layer Name)` option from the menu this time.
 - Your layer text will be replaced with random data of whatever type you changed your layer name to
 - The rest will work the same way as manual mode above.

 ### Automatic Mode Content Types

-- Again, if you select **Automatic Mode** and there have set your layer to use "Auto (Layer Name)" from the _Sketch Data Faker_ menu, you must rename your layer properly to insert over 100 types of text data that you can choose from.
+- Again, if you select **Automatic Mode** and there have set your layer to use `Auto (Layer Name)` from the _Sketch Data Faker_ menu, you must rename your layer properly to insert over 100 types of text data that you can choose from.
-- The chart below has the data types (i.e. zipCode) and that you can choose from
+- The chart below has the data types (i.e. `address.zipCode`) that you can choose from
-- To use the data types you first put the category name followed by followed by the data type with a dot (".") in between.
+- To use the data types, you first put the category name followed by the data type with a dot (".") in between.
 For example: `address.zipCode` will give you have a US zip code.
-- Make sure to use the exact spelling and all capitalization!
+- Make sure to use the exact spelling and capitalization.

 More examples: